nrwl/nx/README.md

 🔎 **Nx is an open source toolkit for enterprise Angular applications**, which is based on our experience working at Google and helping the Fortune 500 build ambitious Angular applications.
 It provides an opinionated approach to application project structure and patterns.

 Nx is an extension for the the Angular CLI implementing the monorepo-style development.
 It is also a collection of runtime libraries, linters, and code generators helping large teams build better with Angular.

+## Features

+Because Nx is built on top of the Angular CLI, you get all the conventional and loved features plus:

+* Nx Workspace
+* Workspace-Specific Schematics
+* Intelligent Builds and Unit Testing
+* State Management
+* NgRx
+* Data Persistence
+* Linters
+* Code Formatter
+* UpgradeModule and downgradeModule helpers
+* Jest unit tests integration
+* Node build tooling

 # Why Nx?